nus-cs2103-AY2526S1/ip/AI.md

 4. Use ChatGPT to improve Storage constructor
 5. Use Gemini to improve Storage constructor for jar file use
 6. Use ChatGPT to solve edge case for "mark" and "find" commands
+7. Use ChatGPT to resolve window closing issue after input of "bye" command